 Sometimes a customer might think that a cushion they’ve had for the last six years is the most uncomfortable thing they have ever sat on, so clients will try 20 more, but actually, the cushion they came in with is giving them the best readings.
-It might be uncomfortable because of the way it has been set up but you can’t always feel where the seating isn’t quite right.
-Also, if you bring a product out and say “try this” and get a good reading, it’s not me convincing them; the evidence in front of them gives them the information they need to make a decision.
+It might be uncomfortable because of how it has been set up, but you can’t always feel where the seating isn’t quite right.
+Also, if you bring a product out and say “try this” and get a good reading, it’s not me convincing them; the evidence in front of them gives them the information they need to decide.

 Access Our Free Complete Specialist Seating and Rehabilitation Solutions Clinic

 The advanced pressure mapping technology is routinely utilised in our Complete Specialist Seating and Rehabilitation Clinic with an Expert Seating Professional and Complex Rehabilitation Consultant.

 User-friendly SmartFabric sensor technology can provide instant and accurate interface pressure data in all required areas, predominantly used in pressure areas for cushions, backrests, and modular and moulded seating options.